Senyoret1/ledger-js-tests/README.md

 When you run the application, it displays a series of error dialogs with information obtained from the hardware wallet.
 The last dialog should have the title `Address response` and contain the first address obtained from the hardware wallet.

+To run the tests again, it is necessary to close the app and run it again.

 ## Update the "ledger js" library

 The repository includes a compiled version of the relevant elements of the ledger js library.
 If you want to use a different version,